survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 Even though the generated build works the file names it uses is problematic.
 It doesn't allow to leverage client level cache efficiently as there's no way tell whether or not a file has changed.
 Cache invalidation can be achieved by including a hash to the filenames.

+T> Starting from version 5, webpack is using a deterministic way of generating filenames that's a good compromise between bundle size and long time caching.
+The behavior is controllable through `optimization.moduleIds` and `optimization.chunkIds`.
+Latter applies to _Code Splitting_.

 ## Placeholders

 Webpack provides **placeholders** for this purpose.
 These strings are used to attach specific information to webpack output.
 The most valuable ones are: